Dejan Vuk Stanković

-Dejan Vuk Stanković (Дејан Вук Станковић; born 22 January 1973) is a Serbian university professor, philosopher, and political analyst.
-He is serving as the minister of education since 2025.
-Born in Belgrade, he graduated from the Faculty of Philosohpy of the University of Belgrade, later obtaining a doctorate from the institution.
+Dejan Vuk Stanković (Дејан Вук Станковић; born 22 January 1973) is a Serbian university professor and political analyst who has served as the minister of education of Serbia since 2025.
+Although not affiliated with any political party, he is a member of the Movement for the People and the State, founded by President of Serbia Aleksandar Vučić.

+Born in Belgrade, he graduated from the Faculty of Philosophy of the University of Belgrade in 1998, where he later obtained a doctorate.
 He has worked at the Faculty of Teacher Education of the University of Belgrade since 2003.
-Besides his academic career, he worked as a researcher, columnist, and political analyst for pro-government television channels.
+He has worked as a researcher, columnist, and political analyst for pro-government television channels.
 Stanković has opposed the student-led anti-corruption protests in Serbia.
+As Minister for Education, he has worked on amending the Law on Higher Education and Law on Textbooks, and creating the Faculty of Serbian Studies in Niš.
+His nomination as minister received opposition from those supportive of the student-led protests.

 Early life and career

-Dejan Vuk Stanković was born on 22 January 1973 in Belgrade, SR Serbia, SFR Yugoslavia.
-He finished an elementary school and the First Belgrade Gymnasium in his hometown.
-He later graduated from the Faculty of Philosohpy of the University of Belgrade in 1998, while in 2011 he earned his doctorate.
+Stanković was born on 22 January 1973 in Belgrade, SR Serbia, SFR Yugoslavia, and attended First Belgrade Gymnasium.
+He later graduated from the Faculty of Philosophy of the University of Belgrade in 1998 with a degree in philosophy, from which he would receive his doctorate in 2011.
 He began working at the Faculty of Teacher Education of the University of Belgrade in 2003.

-Besides his academic career, Stanković also worked as a researcher in opinion polling, initially for Marten Board International and then for Faktor Plus.
-He is also a columnist for Kurir and Politika newspapers, and a political analyst, regularly appearing on pro-government television channels such as Pink, Prva Srpska Televizija, and Informer.
-He is, however, not affiliated with any political party.
+Besides his academic career, Stanković has also worked as a researcher in opinion polling, initially for Marten Board International and then for Faktor Plus.
+He is a columnist for the tabloid Kurir and the newspaper Politika, and a political analyst, regularly appearing on pro-government television channels such as Pink, Prva Srpska Televizija, and Informer.
+He is not affiliated with any political party.

 After the Novi Sad railway station canopy collapse on 1 November 2024, student-led anti-corruption protests began in Serbia.
-Since its beginning, Stanković has opposed the protests, accusing students of trying to topple the government of Serbia from power.
-When the Faculty of Teacher Education collective had a vote on whether to support the students in the protests, Stanković was the only one who voiced opposition.
+Stanković has opposed the protests, accusing the students of trying to remove the Serbian government.
+When the Faculty of Teacher Education voted to support the students blockading the institution, Stanković was reportedly the only one to oppose.

 Minister of Education

-The composition of Đuro Macut's cabinet was announced on 14 April 2025, with Stanković mentioned as a candidate for the minister of education.
-His nomination was opposed by students and professors who are supportive of the anti-corruption protests.
-The plenum and professors of the Faculty of Teacher Education and Independent Union of Educational Workers in Serbia also condemned his nomination.
+Đuro Macut's cabinet was announced on 14 April 2025, with Stanković nominated for the role of minister of education.
+His nomination was opposed by students and professors supportive of the anti-corruption protests.
+The student plenary assembly and professors of the Faculty of Teacher Education, and the Independent Union of Educational Workers in Serbia, also condemned his nomination due to his alleged unprofessionalism.
 Stanković was elected minister of education on 16 April, succeeding Slavica Đukić Dejanović.